 There are a number of other activities which you need to book and pay for from archery to arts and crafts to Bear Grylls survival academy.

-There is entertainment during the day and into the evening with kids clubs, live acts and shows along with touring name acts.
-There is also a bar area to enjoy the evening entertainment with friends and family.
+There is entertainment during the day and into the evening with kids’ clubs, live acts and shows along with touring name acts.
+However, where Center Parcs lacks in evening entertainment Parkdean Resorts delivers, with a wide variety of options in the central bar.

 Also due to the location of the resorts being coastal, you have all the fun of the idyllic seaside towns, beaches and places to go hunting for crabs.
 I the weather is nice enough you can escape to the beach and even do a little sunbathing while the kids play in the sand and sea.